Getting help and support

 - If needed, contact your local council or fire and rescue service for further advice

-Additional resources
+Additional resources for help and support

 - Citizens Advice: may offer legal advice on rent, service charges and private landlords